ismailov0/Cinema-Management/README.md

 # Cinema Management

-This project allows you to retrieve cinema session schedules.
+This project allows you to retrieve cinema session schedules from website kino.kz.
 It uses the cinema API and web scraping to obtain data on session schedules and cinema information.

 Installation: